tanav-malhotra/Rusty_Snake/README.md

 Rusty_Snake
 ```
 - (Optional) Move the binary to your desktop:
-Use your file manager and/or the command line and move the binary from [wherever you cloned the repo]/Rusty_Snake/target/release/Rusty_Snake on macOS and Linux or from [wherever you cloned the repo]\Rusty_Snake\target\release\Rusty_Snake on Windows to your desktop.
+Use your file manager and/or the command line and move the binary from [wherever you cloned the repo]/Rusty_Snake/target/release/Rusty_Snake on macOS and Linux or from [wherever you cloned the repo]\Rusty_Snake\target\release\Rusty_Snake.exe on Windows to your desktop.

 # Playing the Game!
 - `WASD`, `IJKL`, and the `Arrow Keys` are supported.